semgrep/semgrep-docs/docs/experiments/multiple-focus-metavariables.md

 # Using multiple focus metavariables

-With this syntax, Semgrep matches all pieces of code captured by the focus metavariables.
+Semgrep matches all pieces of code captured by focus metavariables when you specify them in a rule.
 Include the metavariables that you want to focus on by specifying each of them in a YAML list.
 This enables Semgrep to match these metavariables regardless of their position in code.

 :::info
 This feature is using `focus-metavariable`, see [`focus-metavariable`](/writing-rules/rule-syntax/#focus-metavariable) documentation for more information.
 :::

 There are two methods of focusing on multiple metavariables.
 Each of them can lead to different results: